AliceNovel/AnovSyntaxExtension/README.md

-# anov-syntax-extension README
+# anov-syntax README

-This is the README for your extension "anov-syntax-extension".
+This is the README for your extension "anov-syntax".
 After writing up a brief description, we recommend including the following sections.

 ## Features